 © 2023 Hecla Mining Company.
 All rights reserved

 Hecla Mining Company stands apart from other mining companies because we operate two of the largest silver mines in the world that contain the highest-grade silver equivalent ounces and we are the oldest U.S. precious metals mining company.

 Our business is to create value for our shareholders by discovering, acquiring, developing, producing, and marketing mineral resources at a profit.
 Our mission is to create long-term value for shareholders from mining silver, gold and associated base metals.

 In his CEO Webcast series, Hecla CEO Phil Baker explains what differentiates Hecla from other hardrock mining companies.

 Hecla dominates U.S. silver production.
-We produce more than 40% of all silver in the U.S., and we also mine gold, lead, and zinc.
+We produce more than 45% of all silver in the U.S., and we also mine gold, lead, and zinc.
+Hecla also owns the only primary silver producer in Canada.
+Keno Hill is located in the Keno Hill Silver District, one of the highest-grade silver districts in the world.
 We have exploration properties in world-class silver and gold mining districts throughout North America.
 Learn more about our Operations.